dell-7567-hackintosh/Sequoia/README.md

 2. **Copy Recovery Boot:**
    - From the download folder, copy `com.apple.recovery.boot` to the root of your USB drive.
 3. **Add OpenCore EFI:**
-   - Copy your `EFI` folder into the USB root.
+   - Copy `EFI` folder into the USB root.
 4. **Validate Structure:**
    Your USB should look like: